REACHING OUT TO OUR COMMUNITYSt. Francis House

 - Meal assistance to Bill Mehr Drop-in Shelter and Hilda Barg Shelter

-- Operation Turkey (in partnership with ACTS)
+- Operation Turkey

 - Financial assistance for families in need through partnerships with ACTS, Salvation Army and many other agencies.